datakurre/blog/content/blog/2023/04/diy-zeebe-dashboards/index.md

 ![Zero configuration GraphQL API with datasette.io](./datasette-graphql.png)

-And if that was not enough, its [Datasette dashboard plugin](https://datasette.io/plugins/datasette-dashboards) adds support for monitoring dashboards with declarative JSON or YAML configuration and [Vega](https://vega.github.io/vega/) based charts:
+And if that was not enough, [Datasette dashboard plugin](https://datasette.io/plugins/datasette-dashboards) adds support for monitoring dashboards with declarative JSON or YAML configuration and [Vega](https://vega.github.io/vega/) based charts:

 ![Simple Zeebe dashboard on top of datasette.io](./datasette-dashboard.png)